mcnees/Everything/README.md

 # Everything
-An image from a twitter thread on Emmy Noether: https://twitter.com/mcnees/status/1374334498297495554?s=21 Feel free to edit and share, but please include an attribution (and a link to this page, if possible).
+An image from a thread on Emmy Noether.
+It was on Twitter several years ago, but it will be ported over to Bluesky soon.
+Feel free to edit and share, but please include an attribution (and a link to this page, if possible).
+If you use this on a product you have to give me all the money.